amyylin1/MechaCar_Statistical_Analysis/README.md

 2. The null hypothesis states that there is no difference in cost between Mechacar and its competition.
 The alternative hypthesis states that Mechacar costs less than its competition.

-3. Statistical test:  pair-wise t-test
+3. Statistical test:  student's t-test to determine whether there is a difference betwen the means of two samples.

-4. Data: the price at the time of purchase and the price of maintenance
+4. Data: the price at the time of purchase and the price of maintenance at the same year with a sample size of n=50 per group.